PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 In this module, we will build a BioNetGen model to simulate this pathway.
 It might sounds a bit overwhelming now, but we will do it step by step.
 Have fun!

+Some interesting points:
+ - The MCPs form trimers of dimers, and the trimers of dimers, together with CheW and CheA form arrays.
+Ligand binding and methylation states impacts the array conformation, therefore impacting the autophosphorylation rate of CheA.[^4]
+ - There are five types of MCPs, Tsr, Tar, Tap, Trg, and Aer.
+Most studies focus on the two most abundant types: Tsr (serine receptor) and Tar (aspartate and maltose receptor).[^8] Each trimer of dimers can actually be formed with different types of MCPs.
+The methylation states and ligand-binding of each MCP dimer in the trimer contributes to the complex differently, depending on the position within the trimer.
+ - Each MCP has four methylation states, leading to combinatorial numbers of possible ligand binding and methylation states.
+ - We won't include these details in the model, but they all contribute to the precision in chemotaxis behaviors.

+Some resources/reads if you are interested in the chemotaxis biology:
+ - Amazing introduction to chemotaxis: Parkinson Lab [website](http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html).
+ - A good overview: by Webre et al. published in 2003.
+[Available online](https://www.cell.com/current-biology/pdf/S0960-9822(02)01424-0.pdf)
+ - Details on chemotaxis pathway and MCPs: review article by Baker et al. published in 2005 [Available online](https://pubmed.ncbi.nlm.nih.gov/16369945/).
+ - Details on MCPs: more recent review by Parkinson et al. published in 2015.
+[Available online](https://www.sciencedirect.com/science/article/abs/pii/S0966842X15000578).
+ - Modeling robustness and integral feedback: lecture note by Berg in 2008.
+[Available online](https://www.weizmann.ac.il/mcb/UriAlon/sites/mcb.UriAlon/files/uploads/lecture_notes_-_robustness_in_bacterial_chemotaxis_.pdf).

 [^1] Tenaillon O, Skurnik D, Picard B, Denamur E. 2010.
 The population genetics of commensal *Escherichia coli*.
 Nature Reviews Microbiology 8:207-217.
 [Available online](https://www.nature.com/articles/nrmicro2298)